MiddletonCommunityVoice/services-list/content/feet/alkrington-hc.md

 ---

 ### Information
-Various services
+Chiropodist and Podiatist services

 ### Opening Times
-* Mon to Fri 8am to 6.30pm
+* Phone to book an appointment
-Closed Sat and Sun.
-2nd Thursday of each month open 8am to 1pm